 External Water Sources

 External factors such as heavy rainfall, melting snow, or landscaping that directs water toward your foundation can contribute to moisture problems.
-Ensuring proper drainage and installing gutters can help redirect water away from your foundation.
-To prevent water intrusion, many crawl space repair contractors recommend sump pumps and drainage systems.

 Internal Moisture Sources